codingfuture/puppet-cfmetrics/README.md

 Both binary and source installations are possible.
 Automatic update is tried on Puppet catalog run, but not more often than once in 1 hour.

-Just for reference, a special LogStash instance accept TSDB input format is supported to store metrics in Elasticsearch the efficient way.
+Just for reference, a special LogStash instance accepting TSDB input format is supported to store metrics in Elasticsearch the efficient way.
 It suits small scale to unify logging and metrics centralization.
 For larger cases, Prometheus is suggested.